natev51/jettl/docs/Sections/Non-Normative.md

 ---

-Stopped is the final message that can be read by an actor (actor goes out of scope and releases DVRs of Msg Attributes told after Stooped).
-Lifetime of child actors, only when the parent receives Stopped will the actor be able to go out of scope.
-This guarantees lifetime of messages told before Stopped, but not after Stopped since the Msg Attributes are tied to a DVR, which is tied to the Child that goes out of scope after Stopped message.
+Stopped is the final message that can be read by the Root Actor from a Leaf Actor.Leaf Actor lifetime: Only when the Root Actor listens to Stopped will the Leaf Actor be able to go out of scope (from a queue that is dequeued after the Tell Root Stopped Msg in “Tearing Down.vi”.
+This guarantees lifetime of messages told before Stopped, but not after Stopped since the Msg DVR (tied to the Leaf lifetime) goes out of scope after Stopped message.
-“Stopped Listened To:BoolQueue” AFTER Stopped as Dequeue (In Stopped reads “Stopped Listened To” and enqueues TRUE “Stopped Listened To” is created at the Update Attributes B of Child spawning.
+“Stopped Listened To:BoolQueue” AFTER Stopped as Dequeue (In Stopped reads “Stopped Listened To” and enqueues TRUE.
+Add “Stopped Listened To:boolQueue” to “Leaf Unified Actor.ctl” and is created and bundled at the “Update Unified Actor.vi” in “Setting Up.vi” for Leaf Actor.

 ---

-Methods for the Forward to Self, Parent, Child that takes in the Msg and checks if that IS the message, then forwards it to the recipient without any data copies (note the DVR is destroyed here and created again to give lifetime to actor telling as well as writing the Teller again to update state AFTER new DVR is created.

----

-Base Actor: If in the future there are input changes to Base Actor OR one chooses to use a substitute for the Base Actor (roll their own), then this can easily be implemented.

----

-Messages that are told before when actor is spawning.

----

-Tell.vi
-This changes the owner of this DVR to this actor.

----
+Root listens to Msg, ALWAYS forwards to Leaf.
+There is a check in Leaf Actor that only allows Msgs to be told to Root if Root Implements that Msg (different interface, but nonetheless same library).

+Care is taken to not create data copies anywhere in Root (hence the use of Msg DVR).
+Due to changing of the Msg DVR lifetime to the Root Actor, the Msg DVR is deleted and a new DVR with the same type def data, of course the Teller is updated again in Root.
+Rethink the Teller, since the Teller is only important in the Leaf Actors.

+--

-Two clusters are implemented as DVRs:
+Clusters implemented as DVRs:
+- `Root Actor.ctl`
+- `Leaf Actor.ctl`
+- `Base Root Actor.ctl`
-- `Unified Actor.ctl`
+- `Base Leaf Actor.ctl`
 - `Msg.ctl`

 ---

-PPLs.
-Idea: jettl is used ONLY as a PPL.
+jettl is used ONLY as a PPL.
 If the developer is curious about the underlying functionality, then they should (as any other language) go to the git repository and examine the source code for further learning.
-Otherwise, the documentation is the source of truth for the framework for both decisions behind the design of the source code along with usability of the jettl framework.
+Further, the documentation is the source of truth for the framework for both decisions behind the design of the source code along with usability of the jettl framework.

 ---

-OOP Access Scope gripe..:
+GOTCHA!
+Access Scope on Interfaces / Classes:
-Even though their libraries are private, the interface can still be implemented (weird, but it works for some reason). **This is a weird rule with LabVIEW where, even if an interface is private to a library AND the interface is marked private, other classes outside the library can still implement the interface.** While interfaces themselves (as files) can be set to private access scope within a project library, this primarily restricts which other VIs can _use_ or _call_ the interface, not which classes can _implement_ it.
+Even though their libraries are private, the interface can still be implemented in other interfaces / classes **Rule: even if an interface is private to a library AND (to be more strict) the interface is marked private, other classes outside the library can still implement the interface.** While interfaces themselves can be set to private access scope within a project library, this primarily restricts which other VIs can _use_ or _call_ the interface, not which classes can _implement_ it.
 The same can be said for classes.
-Now, where you can get in a tough spot!
-If your interface is marked private to a containing library and that library is built into a PPL, NOW the class that implements the interface (now a PPL, if then you start using the PPL version) is now not able to allow the class to implement the interface SINCE the interface is private to the PPL and is not available in the PPL since it was marked as private!
+Now, where this is a GOTCHA!
+If your interface is marked private to a containing library and that library is built into a PPL, NOW if you were to use that PPL, classes that otherwise could implement the interface (non-PPL), cannot implement the interface (PPL) SINCE the interface is private to the PPL and is not available in the PPL since it was marked as private!
 SO.
-Best practice for code development, to side step this rule above in LabVIEW (that in my opinion should be more restrictive to not let others implement a class/interface if the class/interface is private to classes/interfaces outside of the containing library) is to not implement an interface or inherit from a class that is private to a containing library that that class/interface is not apart of.
+Best practice for code development (non-PPL) to side step this rule above in LabVIEW (IMO the private scope on an interface / class or library containing (say) a public interface / class should be more restrictive and not let other interfaces/classes implement the interface/class if the interface/class is private to interfaces/classes outside of the containing library) is to not implement an interface (or inherit from a class) that is private to a containing library or public but containing library is private that that class/interface is not apart of.

 ---

-Add back in the Msg Attributes to Base Actor cluster

-Write Msg Attributes
-Here’s the thing, we cannot call a messages method in line, it must ALWAYS be Told.

-Eh….. make Base Actor private and launched internally, for the Spawn, add an input for the Base Actor inputs (some interface thing like the Root Actors input interface), this is in case I add data inputs the Base Actor in the future.
+Constraint: a mesaage can only be told, it cannot be directly called.

+—

 Msg DVR
-DVRs for messages, memory copies being created when sending user events.
+DVRs for messages, memory copies being created when telling user events.
 He addressed this in the example with a DVR as the payload.
-Nonetheless, this gets back to the code smell of a different async process deleting a DVR once complete with the data.
-Though, if lifetimes are guaranteed and the deleting of DVRs occurs under the hood in the framework, this could provide as a benefit. https://youtu.be/zR6qe2POhFk?si=QVWJH4omuairiQLv @18:57

-SubVI for the Release Transport and put it RIGHT when the Actor shouldn’t handle anymore messages! ie right when “Stopping without children”.

----

-Static type checking
-A message can only be told IF the actor that would listen to the message ALSO has that message in it’s “Inbound Msgs” set.
-This set is compiled from all calls to the Tell methods in a msg library ie

-Msgs
-- Inbound
-- Implemented (interface check)
-- Tell Forward Self
-- Tell Forward Parent
-- Tell Forward Child

-The three above are checked against the internal - “Unified Forward Self Msgs”
-- “Unified Parent Forward Msgs”
-- “Unified Child Forward Mags”
-“Other” DD method for forwarding messages by doing case structures around them to see which will be forwarded.

-NOTE an error will occur if trying to tell a message to an actor that doesn’t have it in it’s “Inbound Msgs” set

-Outbound
-- Tell Self Forward
-- Tell Parent Forward
-- Tell Child Forward
-- Tell Self Init
-- Tell Parent Init
-- Tell Child Init

-DD for Tell Forward
-DD for Tell Forward Self
-DD for Tell Forward Parent
-DD for Tell Forward Child

-Inbound

-Implement DD Overrides in TEMPLATE and Base Actor.

----

-Instead of configuration object:
+Lifetimes are guaranteed and the deleting of DVRs occurs under the hood. https://youtu.be/zR6qe2POhFk?si=QVWJH4omuairiQLv @18:57

+—

+For Root Actor:
+SubVI for the Release Transport and put it RIGHT when the Actor shouldn’t handle anymore messages! ie when “Stopping without children”.

+For Leaf Actors:
+Same, but location RIGHT when stop hits.

+—

+Unhandled messages, make sure to delete the DVR.

+--

+Telling messages: a purely static design.
+By framework design, Root ONLY listens to messages it has implemented.
+This eliminates message checks, minimizing overhead in Root.
+This check is done in the Leaf Actor before telling message to Root.
+The Leaf Actor checks the Root Actor “Implemented Msgs” set.

+Root Msgs:
+Inbound:
+- Implemented Msgs (these are inbound)
+Outbound:
+- Tell Leaf (statically determined).

+Leaf Msgs:
+Inbound:
+- Implemented Msgs (if not implemented, then no-op) this is a design flaw that should be detected by documentation / analyzer, since statically typed spawning)

+Outbound:
+- Tell Root (checks if Root implements, otherwise error).
+- Tell Self

+—
+Leaf Actors are easy to document, they:
+- Tell Msg to Root
+- Tell Msg to Self
+—

+Leaf Actors:
+Leaf cannot be spawned unless Root Implemented all Msgs Leaf tells.
+This prevents runtime errors that otherwise would occur if trying to tell a message to Root Actor that doesn’t have it in it’s “Implemented Msgs” set.
+That means that the Implemented Msgs check is NOT necessary!
+WOW!

+—

+ALREADY STATED:
 New DVR in Spawner and delete DVR in Spawnee, New DVR there.

+—

+DVR:
 Messaging is purely hierarchical AND FAST due to DVRs.
-Minimize overhead when listening to messages and forwarding.
+Minimize overhead in Root when listening to messages and forwarding.
+Msg DVR should have knowledge of Root and Leaf?

+—

+ALREADY STATED:
+Spawning a Leaf Actor, checks if the Leaf Actor can:
+- listen to all messages available from Root (Poly VI for Leaf string and message name) (this action should be scripted, WOULD need to be statically tied to an alias.)

+Goal: Very static system is what jettl aims for.
+The only “dynamic” part of the system is the decorations of Leaf Actors.
+But this is actually static since there are Poly VIs for the spawned actor with its alias.
+“Alias Name.vi” Poly Actor that is scripted to statically type the Leaf Actors.
+This makes the spawning of Leaf Actors static, within that DD method call.
+(Note it is DD not for overriding, but to declare to the compiler that the object in is the SAME object out, this will minimize memory copies and lead to better performance.)

+Statically determining spawning should be determined at edit time.

+This would work with Factory Pattern PPLs, so long as they’re known at edit time.
+Therefore, Factory Pattern is discouraged since it is dynamic.

+jettl aims to be a heavily typed system when everything is known at edit time.
+Minimizing dynamics at runtime, therefore preventing bugs and errors from occurring.

+—

+jettl has two actor types:
+- Root
+- Leaf
+As defined through their containing library name.
+(Take away the Private Actors virtual private folder).
+Constraint: One Root Actor and N many Leaf Actors.

+Root Actor:
+N many decorators (note more decorations means more DD overhead).
+Root Base Actor is always innermost.
+(Define the Leaf Actors Core Actors here).

+Leaf Actors:
+Decorator Actors
+Core Actors (defined in Root Actor).
+(Get rid of Edge Actors)

+—

+Root Actor Transport:
+Queue (DVR).
+Queue used instead of Event for maximum performance as it is a 1:1 transport.
+MINIMUM LOGIC for maximum throughput of messages.

+Leaf Actor Transport:
+Event (DVR).
+Event used due to ability to 1:N message external entities in an application and control events.

+—

+Root Actor Spawning:
+Note spawning is blocking so spawning in the lifetime of Root is NOT allowed.
+This must occur upon initialization.
+Errors from a Leaf to the Root Actor is an automatic shutdown.
+HANDLE ERRORS IN LEAF otherwise automatic shutdown.

+—

+Create libraries with Poly VIs inside:
+- Read Base Root Actor DVR
+- Read Decorator Root Actor DVR
+- Read Base Lead Actor DVR
+- Read Decorator Leaf Actor DVR
+- Read Msg DVR

+—

+THIS IS A REPEAT:

+Root Actor:
+- Tell Leaf

+Leaf Actor:
+- Tell Self
+- Tell Root

+—

+Get rid of jettl in the names!

+—

+No more Parent, Child
+Rename to Root and Leaf

+—

+Delete:
+- Read Unified Actor.lvlib
+- Read Base Actor.lvlib

 ---

-Finalize the Actor interface
-In accordance with the Base Actor private data.
+Buffer DVR is a Type Def Cluster:
+- array of Msg DVRs
+- Current Index
+(in Root, Read/Write since updating Buffer DVR)

+Current Index is incremented after reading (Swap Values.vi) Check instead the Current Index if above “value” in array.
+Then new DVRs that replace default Msg DVRs array elements BEFORE the Current Index, and of course at the end, update Current index to 0.